 Step 2: When you’ve copied your files, press “Escape + Refresh + Power”, and hold it until your Chromebook reboots.
 You’ll see the recovery screen which may look kind of scary because there is a giant exclamation mark on it and a warning from Google.

 Step of 3: Hit “Ctrl + D” to enable developer mode on your Chromebook.
 You’ll likely get another confirmation message warning you that this will erase everything on your machine.
 Make sure you backed up your stuff.
 The machine will now reboot and it’ll take about 15 minutes.
-After the reboot, you’ll see a screen that says “OS verification is off” and the options too enable it.
-You don’t want to enable it, because we want to get into developer mode.
+After the reboot, you’ll see a screen that says “OS verification is off” and the options to enable it.
+You don’t want it enabled, because we want to get into developer mode.
 You can now wait 30 seconds, or simply just press “Ctrl + P.”

 Okay, now your Chromebook is officially developer mode enabled.
 Now let’s move on to the next step.

 So now we’re going to actually start installing Minecraft on your Chromebook.

 Note that all lines of code are case sensitive.
 So, make sure you type the lines in exactly as we type them here.